 Australians can drive on an Australian driver’s licence for one month after entering the Federated States of Micronesia.
-Australians should be aware that vehicles drive on the right side of the road.
+Australians should be aware that vehicles are driven on the right side of the road.
 Driving can be hazardous due to poor maintenance of roads, poor driving standards and a lack of streetlights.
-The condition of roads can deteriorate quickly after heavy rains.
+The condition of roads can quickly deteriorate after heavy rain.
 For further advice, see our road travel page.

 The safety standards you might expect of tour operators are not always met, especially for adventure sports such as diving and yachting.
 Sufficient life jackets and adequate safety equipment may not be provided.
 Recommended maintenance standards and safety precautions may not be observed.
 Check operators' credentials and safety equipment beforehand and ensure your travel insurance policy covers your planned activities.
 Divers visiting the Federated States of Micronesia should have travel and health insurance that includes coverage for deep sea diving, hyperbaric chamber and evacuation costs.

 There are dangerous currents in some channels.
 These can pose a risk to swimmers and surfers.
 Advice should be sought from locals on danger spots before swimming.

 Unexploded World War II ordnance still exists in the Federated States of Micronesia, especially around Yap harbour and adjacent channels.
 Care should be taken when boating or diving.

 Please refer to our air travel page for information about Aviation Safety and Security.

 When you are in the Federated States of Micronesia, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.